BOXFoundation/whitepaper/whitepaper.md

 + **High transaction fees.** High transaction cost means there is no real micro-payment; and without micro-payments, fans cannot support content creators with small donations, neither can they pay for watching just an episode of a series show nor access to limited content like a VIP club.
 The digital content industry needs a frictionless micro-payment system to cultivate an active and healthy community.

 In conclusion, current mainstream chains cannot serve as the foundation of a decentralized digital content ecosystem.
-To address the aforementioned challenges, we propose a new public chain: _BOX Chain_.
+To address the aforementioned challenges, CastBox will propose and lead the open source development of _BOX Chain_, a decentralized data and payment network that will benefit all the participants in the industry.

 ## BOX Chain